 Update: Well, it’s been a long time coming, but I finally captured and edited my first video using this system.

 Here’s what the final video edit looks like on the Amiga Toaster system.
-The upper half of the screen has multiple rectangle graphics called “croutons”, Newtek’s nickname for video elements, that include effects like fade in/fade out, wipes, transitions, as well as the segments of captured video and audio.
+The upper half of the screen has multiple rectangle graphics called “croutons”, Newtek’s nickname for video elements, that include the segments of captured video and audio as well as interspersed digital effects like fade in/fade out, wipes, transitions.
 The lower half of the screen is dedicated mainly to program tasks like drive and file operations, effects selection, etc.

 Once you have all the pieces, or croutons, of your video project arranged in the proper order, you then connect your recording device (VCR, DVD burner or the like) to your Toaster outputs, and hit the “play” button in the Amiga software.
 You play your project from the Amiga, and record the output to your recorder.
 There is no producing a “final” video file like we do today.